Live Listening on Cold Calls: How to Lift Quality & Meetings

 Key takeaways

-- Live listening is the fastest loop for quality.
+- In cold calling, live listening is the fastest feedback loop for quality.

 - Front-load at kickoff; sample later with intent.